-This is where supply chain management and logistics comes into the picture.
-The former is concerned with streamlining business activities such as sourcing raw material, making finished goods and getting the product delivered, while logistics focuses on the planning and coordinating part of this process, ensuring the product moves swiftly and is delivered on time.
+This is where supply chain management and logistics come into the picture.
+Chain management is concerned with streamlining business activities such as sourcing raw materials, making finished goods, and getting the product delivered, while logistics focuses on the planning and coordinating part of this process, ensuring the product moves swiftly and is delivered on time.
 Given their importance in all stages of the product life cycle, every business should focus on emerging trends in logistics and supply chain management.

 Top trends in logistics industry and supply chain management

-Supply chain and logistics are the backbone of any business and this is why as a business owner, you need to stay updated with what is new and trending in this sector.
-Here are some of the key trends that you should take notice of:
+Supply chain and logistics are the backbone of any business.
+This is why as a business owner, it’s important to stay updated with the latest trends and information in the field.
+Here are some of the key trends to stay ahead of:

 - Use of blockchain

 Blockchain technology is used in various industries today.
-In particular, it has made a significant impact on the logistics and supply chain sector.
+It has made a significant impact on the logistics and supply chain sector.
 With the help of blockchain, supply chain has greatly improved tracking and transparency, which leads to secure storage and the sharing of information without the involvement of any central authority.